• Skip to primary navigation

 How Long Does It Take To Grow Potatoes?

-Typically speaking, potatoes will take around three to four months or 80 to 110 days to grow once they have been planted.
-How long it takes for your potato to grow will depend on what type of potato it is.
+Typically, once planted, potatoes take three to four months or 80 to 110 days to grow.
+The length of time it takes will depend on the type of potato.

 potato plant life cycle.